 Eating your catch - making healthy choices

 However, fish may take in pollutants from their environment and food.
-Mercury and PCBs are the contaminants of greatest concern in fish, prompting recommendations that people limit or avoid eating certain species of fish from many waters throughout the nation.
-You can get the health benefits of eating Wisconsin's fish while also reducing potential health risks from unwanted pollutants by following Wisconsin’s fish consumption guidelines.
+Mercury, PCBs, and PFAS are the contaminants of most significant concern in fish, prompting recommendations that people limit or avoid eating certain fish species from many waters throughout the nation.
+You can get the health benefits of eating Wisconsin's fish while reducing potential health risks from unwanted pollutants by following Wisconsin’s fish consumption guidelines.

 Compare the type of fish and where you caught your fish with the consumption advice.
 After consulting the recommendations, you may find that you do not have to change your eating habits, you may choose to eat different types of fish or eat some species less frequently.

 The DNR’s current fish consumption advisories are also available in Choose wisely: a health guide for eating fish in Wisconsin .

 Find advice for your fishing spot